Purpose

 - Data transmission has low latency requirements.

-storage_api:Network dependency: requires OceanBase Database and MaxCompute to be deployed in the same VPC to ensure low latency and high throughput data transfer.
+storage_api:Network dependency: requires OceanBase Database and MaxCompute to be deployed in the same VPC to achieve low-latency, high-throughput data transmission.

-Permission dependency: requires the Storage API to be enabled in MaxCompute, and the AccessKey must have the corresponding permissions.
+Permission dependency: requires the Storage API permission to be enabled in MaxCompute and ensures that the AccessKey has the necessary permissions.

 - OceanBase Database and MaxCompute are in the same VPC.